 A simple measure of software dependency freshness.
 It is a single number telling you how up-to-date your dependencies are.

-Rails 5.0.0 (June 30, 2016) is roughly 1 libyear behind 5.1.2 (June 26, 2017).
+Rails 5.0.0 (June 2016) is 1 libyear behind 5.1.2 (June 2017).

 At Singlebrook we try to keep our client’s apps below 10 libyears.
 We regularly rescue projects that are over 100 libyears behind.